isaacromerop/shopping-cart/readme.md

 ## Starting 🚀

-_Following next instructions you will be able to run the proyect locally and have fun testing it._
+_Following next instructions you will be able to run the project locally and have fun testing it._

 Check **Deployment** to check how to deploy.